skylerstyron/toolsfordevs/README.md

 - [OverAPI.com](https://overapi.com/) - OverAPI.com is a site collecting all the cheatsheets, all!
 - [Developer Cheat Sheets](http://www.developer-cheatsheets.com/) - Developer cheatsheets.
 The history of web development.

-## Interview Prep

-- [Front End Developer Questions](https://h5bp.org/Front-end-Developer-Interview-Questions/) - A list of helpful front-end related questions you can use to interview potential candidates, test yourself or completely ignore.

 ## Inspiration